-In the Year of Our L ord Two Thousand and Twenty A RESOLUTION Relating to an appropriation to the Road Infrastructure Capital Reserve.
-Resolved by the Ci ty Council of the City of Keene, as follows: That the sum of three hundred ninety one thousand six hundred twenty seven dollars and thirty two cents (\$391,627.32) is hereby appropriated in the 2019-2020 fiscal year for the purpose of providing funding for the transfer of funds to the Road Infrastructure Capital Reserve Fund.
+In the Year of Our I A RESOLUTION ord Two Thousand and Twenty Relating to an appropriation to the Road Infrastructure Capital Reserve. ity Council of the City of Keene, as follows: That the sum of three hundred ninety one thousand six hundred twenty seven dollars and thirty two cents (\$391,627.32) is hereby appropriated in the 2019-2020 fiscal year for the purpose of providing funding for the transfer of funds to the Road Infrastructure Capital Reserve Fund.
 Said appropriation to be funded by the General Fund unassigned fund balance.
-George S. Hansel, Mayor h for the Purpose of Receiving Revenues and Expending Funds Relative to Police Special
+George S. Hansel, Mayor